bevyengine/bevy-website/content/learn/contribute/helping-out/creating-examples.md

    5. Testbeds live in the root level `tests` folder, subdivided by domain (e.g. `3d`).
 2. Each example should consist of exactly one `.rs` file, except where assets or shaders are required.
    1. Game examples are an exception to this, and should be structured as self-contained small projects with a realistic file and module structure.
-3. Assets live in `/assets`.
-Try to avoid adding new assets unless strictly necessary to keep the repository small.
-Don't add "large" asset files.
+3. Assets live in `/assets`, organized by kind, rather than by example.
 4. Each example should try to follow this order:
    1. Imports
    2. A `fn main()` block